ddrohan/dynamic-web-dev-labs/lab02/android_app_integration.md

-# Step 6 - Android App integration
+# Step 6 - Android App REST APi Integration

 We will eventually be using our previously developed Android App to make client requests on a deployed version of our MEAN Web App but for now you can actually run your server locally and connect with your Android App as follows;